bec-archer/SR80-Manuals/user-manual.md

 No more hunting through the queue for the right item.
 Scan the cylinder, start working.

-**If the scan doesn't find anything:** The sticker may not have been assigned during check-in yet.
-Let the front counter know — they can scan it into the work order form.
-If the job was already created without scanning the tag, the front counter can add the tag assignment later by editing the item (pending a future update).
+**If the scan doesn't find anything:** The sticker hasn't been assigned to any item yet.
+You can assign it right now from any item's detail view — see "Assigning a Tag After Check-In" below.

 ---

+### The QR Icon — What It Means

+Every item card has a small QR icon in the top-right corner (Front Counter) or toolbar (Tech Station).
+Its appearance tells you at a glance whether a tag is assigned:

+- **Green QR icon** — a tag is assigned to this item.
+Tap it to see the full-size QR code for printing or sharing.
+- **Gray viewfinder icon** — no tag assigned yet.
+Tap it to open the camera and scan a sticker onto this item right now.

+You can assign a tag at any point in the workflow — Checked In, In Progress, Tested, even Closed.
+You don't have to start the job over or ask an admin.

+---

 ### Viewing and Reprinting a Tag

-On any item detail card — whether you're on the Front Counter or Tech Station — tap the **QR code icon** in the top-right corner of the item view.
-A large, clean QR code for that item's tag appears.
+Tap the **green QR icon** on any item that already has a tag assigned.
+A large, clean QR code appears.

 From that screen, tap the **Share** button to:
 - AirDrop it to a Mac and print from Preview